andrelas1/blog/README.md

 3. Flexibility

 In the future, there is still the possibility to deploy using something like Docker Compose in Azure (https://docs.microsoft.com/en-us/azure/container-instances/tutorial-docker-compose).
 Or another option would be to deploy both containers separately, also using something like Azure (https://docs.docker.com/engine/context/aci-integration/ or https://docs.microsoft.com/en-us/azure/container-instances/container-instances-quickstart).

+### TODO

+1. Add pictures to the blog posts
+2. Run the build every time there is a new or updated post in the CMS